BrotherofOracleMan/Dreams-Project/README.md

 # Hot Dog
 Project for me to learn new technologies on my free time.

-Website to detect if a photo has a hot dog in it or it
+Django, Vue, Databases(Sql)

 ToDo List
-- [ ] Learn Vue.js
-- [ ] Create Vue front end
+- [ ] Create the webscraper that loads data from https://www.dreambank.net/random_sample.cgi?series=izzy-all&min=50&max=300&n=100 into a sqllite database
-- [ ] Architect Drop in Photo Architecture for OpenCV
-- [ ] Deploy to Docker and Kubernetes
+- [ ] Design the Django REST API that queries this database
-- [ ] Create a CI/CD pipeline for this
+- [ ] Design the front end of the program
-- [ ] Rearchitect monolith to microservices.
+- [ ] Figure out how to search based on different kinds of searches.